chipmanj/SeqSGPV/examples/one-arm-bernoulli/README.md

 <img src="README_files/figure-gfm/unnamed-chunk-3-1.png" style="display: block; margin: auto;" />

-For comparison, consider monitoring the ROE with a point-null boundary (ROE_PN_BOUNDED) – determining the trial successful when there is evidence for an effect \> 0.2 and futile when there is evidence the effect is \< 0.4.
+For comparison, consider SGPV interval monitoring the ROE with a point-null boundary (ROE-PN-BOUNDED) – determining the trial successful when there is evidence for an effect \> 0.2 and futile when there is evidence the effect is \< 0.4.

 ``` r
 # Change to monitoring null-bound ROE